fractalide/fractalide-website-styx/content/stake-pool/overview.md

 <div class="row">
     <div class="col-lg-offset-3 col-lg-6 col-md-offset-2 col-md-8 col-xs-offset-1 col-xs-10 text-center">
-        <h2 class="sub_heading_blue">Fractalide Gateway Drug</h2>
+        <h2 class="sub_heading_blue">Fractalide Stakepools</h2>
         <p>
             Fractalide prefers reaching out to blockchain communities by providing useful services that prompt word-of-mouth instead of shallow digital marketing.
 This is our way of onboarding users onto our free and open source browser.
-We hope for our stakepools to be your gateway drug.
+We hope our stakepools introduce you to the Fractalide browser and encourage you to use it.
         </p>
         <p>
             All our stakepool software is <a class="" href="https://github.com/fractalide/fractalpools">free and open source</a>.
 We encourage you to use and contribute to the source code.
 We've endeavoured to make the entire solution simple and turnkey.